 There are two types of CRPS: Those with a confirmed nerve injury and those with an associated confirmed nerve injury.
 Both can have the pain treated.
 Since neuropathy can be a lifelong condition, it’s important to work with a pain specialist to choose a safe pain management approach that’s sustainable.
 Alternative treatments may include epidural injections, radiofrequency ablation, spinal cord stimulation, or joint injections.

 Chronic neuropathy patients often want to steer clear of addictive drugs such as opioids, which are effective but should only be used for short-term pain relief.
 Safe medication management is critical to avoid side effects and risks of addiction.
-Fortunately, there are plenty of options including sympathetic blocks, ketamine infusions, stem cell therapy, spinal cord stimulation, and platelet-rich plasma (PRP) injections.
+Fortunately, there are plenty of options including sympathetic blocks, ketamine infusions, and spinal cord stimulation.

 Chronic Neuropathy Treatment at Integrated Pain Consultants

 A combination of these pain management approaches may be best, and in some cases, medication management may be prescribed briefly (particularly for those with neuropathy from an injury).
 Make your online appointment today with Integrated Pain Consultants – (480) 626-2552.
 We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.